Jharia: Coal field

 The coal field lies in the Damodar River Valley, and covers about 110 square miles (280 square km), and produces bituminous coal suitable for coke.
 Most of India's coal comes from Jharia.
 Jharia coal mines are India's most important storehouse of prime coke coal used in blast furnaces, it consists of 23 large underground and nine large open cast mines.

-The mining activities in these coalfields started in 1894 and had really intensified in 1925.
-The first Indians to arrive and break monopoly of British in Coal mining were Gujarati people from Kutch.

-After the mines were nationalized in 1971, due to easy availability of coal, many steel plants were set up in close proximity to Jharia.

 Coal field fire

 Jharia is famous for a coal field fire that has burned underground for a century.
-The first fire was detected in 1916.
-According to records, it was the Khas Jharia mines of Seth Khora Ramji, who was a pioneer of Indian coalmines, whose mines were one of the firsts to collapse in underground fire in 1930.
+The first fire was detected in 1916 at Bhowrah colliery owned by Eastern Coal Co Limited.
+According to records, it was the Khas Jharia mines of Seth Khora Ramji, who was a pioneer of Indian coalmines, whose mines were one of the first major mines to collapse in underground fire in 1930.
 Two of his collieries, Khas Jharia and Golden Jharia, which worked on maximum 260-foot-deep shafts, collapsed due to now infamous underground fires, in which their house and bungalow also collapsed on 8 November 1930, causing a six meter subsidence and widespread destruction.
 The fire never stopped despite sincere efforts by mines department and railway authorities and in 1933 flaming crevasses lead to exodus of many residents.
 The 1934 Nepal–Bihar earthquake led to further spread of fire and by 1938 the authorities had declared that there is raging fire beneath the town with 42 collieries out of 133 on fire.

 In 1972, more than 70 mine fires were reported in this region.
 As of 2007, more than 400,000 people who reside in Jharia are living on land in danger of subsidence due to the fires, and according to Satya Pratap Singh, "Jharia township is on the brink of an ecological and human disaster".
 The government has been criticized for a perceived lackadaisical attitude towards the safety of the people of Jharia.
 Heavy fumes emitted by the fires lead to severe health problems such as breathing disorders and skin diseases among the local population.